kevin-wangzefeng/toc/reviews/incubation-kubeedge.md

 **KubeEdge targets on:**
   - Building an open edge computing platform with cloud native technologies
   - Helping users extending their business architecture, applications, services, etc. from cloud to edge in same experience
-  - Implementing extensible architecture based on Kubernetes
+  - Implementing extensible cloud-edge architecture based on Kubernetes
   - Integration with CNCF projects, including (but not limited to) containerd, cri-o, Prometheus, Envoy, etc.
   - Seamless development, deployment and execution of complex workloads at edge with optimized resources
 ## Incubation State Requirements